-The NCP1027 offers a complete current-mode control solution and enhances the NCP101X series.
+The NCP1028 offers a complete current-mode control solution and enhances the NCP101X series.
 The component integrates everything needed to build a rugged and low-cost Switch-Mode Power Supply (SMPS) featuring low standby power.

-- Current-Mode Operation: The controller uses a current-mode control architecture, which, together with an adjustable ramp compensation circuitry, ensures efficient and stable continuous or discontinuous conduction designs. - 700 V-5.8 Ω Power Switch Circuit: Due to ON Semiconductor Very High Voltage Integrated Circuit technology, the circuit hosts a high-voltage power switch circuit featuring a 5.8 Ω RDS(on) TJ = 25°C. This value lets the designer build a 15 W power supply operated on universal mains as long as sufficient copper area exists to lower the junction-to-ambient thermal resistance.
+- Current-Mode Operation: The controller uses a current-mode control architecture, which, together with an adjustable ramp compensation circuitry, ensures efficient and stable continuous or discontinuous conduction designs. - 700 V-5.8 Ω Power Switch Circuit: Due to ON Semiconductor Very High Voltage Integrated Circuit technology, the circuit hosts a high-voltage power switch circuit featuring a 5.8 Ω R{DS(on)} - T_J = 25°C. This value lets the designer build a 15 W power supply operated on universal mains as long as sufficient copper area exists to lower the junction-to-ambient thermal resistance.
 An internal current source delivers the startup current, necessary to crank the power supply. - Short-Circuit Protection: By permanently monitoring the feedback line activity, the circuit is able to detect the presence of a short-circuit, immediately reducing the output power for a total system protection.
 A 55 ms timer is started as soon as the feedback pin asks for the maximum peak current.
 At the end of this timer, if the fault is still present, then the device enters a safe, auto-recovery burst mode, affected by a fixed 440 ms recurrence.
 Once the short has disappeared, the controller resumes and goes back to normal operation.
-The timer duration is fully independent from the VCC capacitor value. - Over Power Protection: A possibility exists to reduce the maximum output power capability in high line conditions.
-A simple two resistor network wired to the bulk capacitor will program the maximum current reduction for a given input voltage (down to 20% of the maximum peak current).
+The timer duration is fully independent from the V{CC} capacitor value.

-- Fail-Safe Optocoupler/Overvoltage Protection: As the auxiliary winding is connected to the VCC pin, an internal active clamp connected between VCC and ground limits the supply dynamics to 8.7 V. In case the current injected in this clamp exceeds a level of 6.0 mA (minimum), the controller immediately stops switching and waits a full timer period before attempting to restart.
-If the default is gone, the controller resumes operation.
-If the default is still there, e.g. a broken optocoupler, the controller protects the load through a safe burst mode. - Brown-Out Input: A fraction of the input voltage appears on pin 3, due to a resistive divider.
+- Over Power Protection: A possibility exists to reduce the maximum output power capability in high line conditions.
+A simple two resistor network wired to the bulk capacitor will program the maximum current reduction for a given input voltage (down to 20% of the maximum peak current). - Brown-Out Input: A fraction of the input voltage appears on pin 3, due to a resistive divider.
 If the mains drops below a level adjusted by this resistive divider, the circuit does not switch.
 As soon as the mains goes back within its normal range, the device resumes operation and operates normally.
 By adjusting the bridge resistors, it becomes possible to set the brown-out levels (on and off) independently. - Latchoff: Pin 3 also welcomes a comparator who offers a way to fully latch the controller.
-If an external event (e.g. an overtemperature) brings the brown-out pin above 3.5 V, the circuit stays permanently off until the user cycles its VCC down, for instance by unplugging the converter from the mains outlet. - Frequency Jittering: The internal clock receives a low frequency modulation which helps smoothing the power supply EMI signature. - Soft-Start: A 1.0 ms soft-start ensures a smooth startup sequence, reducing output overshoots. - Skip Cycle: If SMPS naturally exhibit a good efficiency at nominal load, they begin to be less efficient when the output power demand diminishes.
-By skipping unneeded switching cycles, the NCP1027 drastically reduces the power wasted during light load conditions.
+If an external event (e.g. an overtemperature) brings the brown-out pin above 3.5 V, the circuit stays permanently off until the user cycles its V{CC} down, for instance by unplugging the converter from the mains outlet. - Frequency Jittering: The internal clock receives a low frequency modulation which helps smoothing the power supply EMI signature. - Soft-Start: A 1.0 ms soft-start ensures a smooth startup sequence, reducing output overshoots. - Skip Cycle: If SMPS naturally exhibit a good efficiency at nominal load, they begin to be less efficient when the output power demand diminishes.
+By skipping unneeded switching cycles, the NCP1028 drastically reduces the power wasted during light load conditions.
 Experiments carried over the 5.0 V/2.0 A demonstration board reveal a standby power at no-load and 265 Vac of 85 mW and an efficiency for 500 mW output power of 64% at 230 Vac.